Hornan7/Cardano-Constitution-MVG/README.md

 No person shall, at any time, through the Governance protocol or a hard-fork, take control or block, without the consent of the owner, the assets thereof, but in a manner that will be prescribed by the law of the owner's country which shall not modify the Cardano blockchain protocol in any way.

+> **Note**
+>
+> 1. A **Natural Person** is a person, in legal meaning, that is one who has its own legal personality, and that is an individual human being.
+> 2. An **Artificial Intelligence** refers to a human-built entity that can act in ways characteristic of intelligent beings, especially humans.
+> 3. A **Juridical Person** refers to a human legal person that is not a single natural person but an organization recognized by law as a fictitious person such as a corporation,
+>    government agency, non-governmental organisation, or international organization (such as the United Nations).